marcosivni/WebHigiia/model/Model.md

 INSERT INTO Scope VALUES ('Mammogram', 'biRads');
 ```

-Additionally, we can set Higiia to provide proper subtitling for the scope attribute by populating its internal Caption table with inserts regarding the `biRads` attribute.
+Additionally, we can set WebHigiia to provide proper subtitling for the scope attribute by populating its internal Caption table with inserts regarding the `biRads` attribute.

 ```sql
 -- Don't use comma in the captions!